-It was January 16, 2019 and Ms O’Reilly had been bashed so severely by her jealous, controlling boyfriend that she could barely walk.
+It was January 16, 2019 and Kim O’Reilly had been bashed so severely by her jealous, controlling boyfriend that she could barely walk.

-The hour-long assault by footy player Jake Frecker was so loud it woke the neighbours, who called triple-0.
+The hour-long assault by footy player Jake Frecker from the Dimboola football club was so loud it woke the neighbours, who called triple-0.

-When police arrived, Frecker, a repeat domestic abuser, ordered his girlfriend to lie and say she was injured in a fall – a story she initially corroborated out of fear.
+When police arrived, Jake Frecker, a repeat domestic violence abuser, ordered Kimbarlie O’Reilly to lie and say she was injured in a fall – a story she initially corroborated out of fear.

 But officers split them apart and Ms O’Reilly was discreetly assured that she could be protected.

 “One police officer took Jake outside and the other stayed with me.
 He asked if I was okay and I nodded my head.
 He then asked if he had done this to me and I said no,” Kim O’Reilly recalled.